icecube/icetray-public/docs/general/supercomputing_centers.rst

 dependency.
 This is done by adding file to what is generically termed a "site cmake directory".
 By default, this directory is ``/usr/share/fizzicks``.
-(Yes, a silly name, but chosen at the time to avoid conficts.)
+(Yes, a silly name, but chosen at the time to avoid conflicts.)
 This can be overridden by setting the environment variable ``I3_SITE_CMAKE_DIR`` in your shell.

 The files in your site-cmake directory should mirror those in